-Raise your hand if you’ve ever been at an organization that spent loads of time and money collecting and analyzing data without ever seeing the return you expected.
+Have you ever been at an organization that spent loads of time and money collecting and analyzing data without ever seeing the return you expected?

 The unfortunate fact is that 60 percent of data and analytics projects fail to meet their objectives.
 Part of the problem is that we can now track just about anything, which has caused our appetite for data to grow exponentially — often beyond what our companies’ data and analytics teams can handle.